The Leica SL (type 601) Camera Review. My Camera of the Year 2015!

 Not only do I spend money on fast hosting but I also spend it on cameras to buy to review, lenses to review, bags to review, gas and travel, and a slew of other things.
-You would be amazed at what it costs me just to maintain this website.
-Many times I give away these items in contests to help give back you all of YOU.
+You would be amazed at what it costs me just to maintain this website, in money and time (250 hours a month, and about $3000 per month).

 So all I ask is that if you find the free info on this website useful AND you ever need to make a purchase at B&H Photo or Amazon, just use the links below.
-You can even bookmark the Amazon link and use it anytime you buy something.
+You can even bookmark the Amazon link (not the B&H) and use it anytime you buy something.
 It costs you nothing extra but will provide me and this site with a dollar or two to keep on trucking along.